AnObfuscator/WireMockManager/README.md

 ```

 Start an instance of WireMock to mock of the specified API and version.
 This will serve the defined behaviors located in the directory 'services/[api]/[version]'.
+If 'services/[api]/[version]' does not exist, this command will return with an error.

 ### Recording
 ```
 wmm record --url=http://url.to.service --name=[service_name] --version=[service_vesion]
 ```

 Start an instance to record the calls to the specified URL.
+Name and version can be anything you like, as long as they are valid directory names for your OS.
-The recorded interactions will be stored in the directory 'recordings/[name]/[version].
+The recorded interactions will be stored in the directory 'recordings/[name]/[version]'.

+*Warning:* If 'recordings/[name]/[version]' already exists, some existing content may be overwritten.

 ### Status
 ```